Linux kernel: Architecture and features

 Most device drivers and kernel extensions run in kernel space (ring 0 in many CPU architectures), with full access to the hardware.
 Some exceptions run in user space; notable examples are filesystems based on FUSE/CUSE, and parts of UIO.
 Furthermore, the X Window System and Wayland, the windowing system and display server protocols that most people use with Linux, do not run within the kernel.
 Differently, the actual interfacing with GPUs of graphics cards is an in-kernel subsystem called Direct Rendering Manager (DRM).

 Unlike standard monolithic kernels, device drivers are easily configured as modules, and loaded or unloaded while the system is running and can also be pre-empted under certain conditions in order to handle hardware interrupts correctly and to better support symmetric multiprocessing.
 By choice, Linux has no stable device driver application binary interface.

 Linux typically makes use of memory protection and virtual memory and can also handle non-uniform memory access, however the project has absorbed μClinux which also makes it possible to run Linux on microcontrollers without virtual memory.

 The hardware is represented in the file hierarchy.
 User applications interact with device drivers via entries in the /dev or /sys directories.
-Processes information as well are mapped to the file system through the /proc directory.
+Process information is mapped into the /proc directory.

 Interfaces

-Linux is a clone of UNIX, and aims toward POSIX and Single UNIX Specification compliance.
-The kernel also provides system calls and other interfaces that are Linux-specific.
+Linux started as a clone of UNIX, and aims toward POSIX and Single UNIX Specification compliance.
+The kernel provides system calls and other interfaces that are Linux-specific.
 In order to be included in the official kernel, the code must comply with a set of licensing rules.

-The Linux Application binary interface (ABI) between the kernel and the user space has four degrees of stability (stable, testing, obsolete, removed); however, the system calls are expected to never change in order to not break the userspace programs that rely on them.
+The Linux application binary interface (ABI) between the kernel and the user space has four degrees of stability (stable, testing, obsolete, removed); The system calls are expected to never change in order to preserve compatibility for userspace programs that rely on them.

 Loadable kernel modules (LKMs), by design, cannot rely on a stable ABI.
 Therefore, they must always be recompiled whenever a new kernel executable is installed in a system, otherwise they will not be loaded.
-In-tree drivers that are configured to become an integral part of the kernel executable (vmlinux) are statically linked by the building process.
+In-tree drivers that are configured to become an integral part of the kernel executable (vmlinux) are statically linked by the build process.

-There is also no guarantee of stability of source-level in-kernel API and, because of this, device drivers code, as well as the code of any other kernel subsystem, must be kept updated with kernel evolution.
+There is no guarantee of stability of source-level in-kernel API and, because of this, device driver code, as well as the code of any other kernel subsystem, must be kept updated with kernel evolution.
 Any developer who makes an API change is required to fix any code that breaks as the result of their change.